modulovalue/hurdlecircle/README.md

 # Hurdle Circle
-The second I made in 2015 when learning programming.
+The second game I made in 2015 when learning programming.
 Good times.

 I'm happy I don't know where the first one is.